Winipedia/pyrig/docs/testing-test-generation.md

 pyrig enforces a strict testing discipline: every module, class, and function in your source code must have a corresponding test.
 When tests are missing, pyrig automatically generates skeleton test files with `NotImplementedError` placeholders, ensuring you never forget to write tests.

-The system consists of three integrated parts:
+The system consists of four integrated parts:
 1. **Test Generation** — Creates test files mirroring source structure
-2. **Coverage Validation** — Fails tests when coverage is incomplete
+2. **Structural Validation** — Fails tests when test stubs are missing
+3. **Code Coverage** — Enforces minimum coverage threshold (80% by default)
-3. **Fixture System** — Provides scoped fixtures for setup/teardown
+4. **Fixture System** — Provides scoped fixtures for setup/teardown

 ## Source-to-Test Mapping